How to Write a Product Data Sheet

 • How Do I Learn More About Product X?

-7. Include a Strong Quote in a Call-Out Box
+Tip 7.
+Include a Strong Quote in a Call-Out Box

 Validation of your solution by an analyst, customer, or third party is always good.
-Include a positive but brief quote from one of these sources—preferably early in the datasheet.
-Rather than inserting the quote in the datasheet’s main body of text, where it can get lost, include it in a call-out box in the margin.
-As your audience skims and scans the datasheet, it will be one of the elements they’ll read first.
+Include a positive but brief quote from one of these sources—preferably early in the data sheet.
+Rather than inserting the quote in the data sheet’s main body of text, where it can get lost, include it in a call-out box in the margin.
+As your audience skims and scans the data sheet, it will be one of the elements they’ll read first.

-8. Write in the Second Person
+Tip 8.
+Write in the Second Person

-This might seem like a grammatical nitpick – after all, what’s the big deal if you use “IT managers can cut cloud data costs” versus “you can reduce your cloud data costs”?
+The pronouns you choose may seem like a grammatical nitpick – after all, what’s the big deal if you use “IT managers can cut cloud data costs” versus “you can reduce your cloud data costs”?
 The reason for doing this goes far beyond grammar.
+We should always approach marketing with the goal of eliminating as many mental steps for our audience as possible.
+Make it easy for your readers to self-identify with the problems and solutions you’re presenting by using “you” from the get-go.

-9. Include Use Cases (Especially If Your Solution is Unfamiliar)
+Tip 9.
+Include Use Cases (Especially If Your Solution is Unfamiliar)

-10. Don’t Waste Your Call-to-Action by Saying, “Call Us” or “Visit Our Website”
+Tip 10.
+Don’t Waste Your Call-to-Action

-The call-to-action (CTA) is one of the most critical parts of your datasheet because you’re directing readers to the next step you want them to take.
+The call-to-action (CTA) is one of the most critical parts of your data sheet because you’re directing readers to the next step you want them to take.

 Don’t waste your call to action in this way.
 Put basic company contact information elsewhere in the data sheet, such as in the footer, rather than using your valuable CTA.
+Consider where they are in the sales cycle and use the CTA to direct readers to another source of helpful information.
+If they logically want information about your product’s architecture, include a link to a technical white paper.
+Or have a link to a customer testimonial video.

 Author